 One Point Perspective watercolor, 2005

 Portrait commission, high-fi greys, 2013

 It wasn't until my 6th year of teaching that I was approached by my supervisor to teach Pottery.
 I took one class in college and all I knew was hand-building.
 It was literally baptism by fire.
 I entered the world of potter's wheels, manual kilns and glazing.
 I figured it out as I went along, and I fell in love with it.
 There was trial, error, failure, and victories and I found myself always having happy mistakes with the clay.
 In 2018 after struggling with mental health issues, I decided to give teaching a backseat and nurture the drive to create in order to find a place of healing and intention.
 Litpottery was born.
 I started with teapots from literature, then I did Raku work from my husband's designed Raku kiln, and now I own my studio equipment in my home.
-I still create part-time, teach part-time but it is the perfect blend of life.
+I still create part-time and teach full-time, but it is the perfect blend of life.
 Thank you for reading.